 - A parent, if there is no spouse or children

-Wrongful death claims are complicated and typically need expert opinions on life expectancy, projected earnings, and the pain and suffering the deceased experienced.
+Calculating wrongful death claims is complicated and typically needs expert opinions on life expectancy, projected earnings, and the pain and suffering the deceased experienced.
 The insurance companies will always try to minimize the amount paid, and they are shrewd negotiators.
 A lawyer’s help is critical to getting what you deserve in a wrongful death claim.

-- Either driver may be at fault depending on what happened.
-This could include the driver who passed away, the driver of a vehicle where a passenger passed away, or the other driver.
-Simply because you survived and someone else died does not mean you are fault.
+- Either driver may be at fault, depending on what happened.
+Just because you survived and someone else died does not mean you are at fault.

-- If the driver was someone else covered by your insurance policy, such as your teenager or a person you loaned the car to, your insurance policy will usually cover the claim, up to the policy limits.
+- If the driver was someone else covered by your insurance policy, such as your teenager or someone you loaned the car to, your insurance policy would usually cover the claim up to the policy limits.

-If you were involved in a fatal car accident, resist the urge to apologize or blame yourself.
+If someone dies in a car accident you were involved in, resist the urge to apologize or blame yourself.
 You need legal help immediately.
-Our Atlanta Georgia car accident attorneys can evaluate your case.
-You may even have a claim against a third party for your own injuries.
+You may have a claim against a third party for your own injuries.

-Talk to an Atlanta Car Accident Lawyer for Free
+Talk to a Car Accident Lawyer As Soon As Possible